Ruksana-RASHEED/epiclass/README.md

 ## Principal Components Analysis

 As mentioned when discussing the correlation heatmap, the data seems to have some clear structure.
 And at 178 features, it could definitely benefit from some dimensionality reduction.
 So that's why I started with Principal Components Analysis (PCA).
-I used scikit-learn's PCA class to generate the first 60 PCA components.
+First I scaled the data to be between -1 and 1 by dividing it by 2047 - I didn't see any reason to use more sophisticated scaling methods when the parameters were all so similarly scaled.
+Then I used scikit-learn's PCA class to generate the first 60 PCA components.
 (60 was an arbitrary choice).
 First let's take a look at the explained variance ratio.
 Here I am looking to see how fast the explained variance decays with eigenvalue number and looking for any eigengaps.
 Here's a semilogy plot of the explained variance across the first 60 PCA components.

 ![Plot of explained variance ratio of PCA components.](/outputs/var_ratio.png "Explained variance ratio of PCA components")